suhr/med/README.md

 # MED: The Ed of Music Trackers

 Med is a simple tool that reads commands and emits MIDI messages.
+It can read commands line from the stdin, or from a file.
 When it reads commands from a file, it executes each line with a delay, working as a music tracker.

 Commands are postfix, so values are listed before the command.
 Spaces are ignored, as well as the `,` symbol.
 Note syntax is `[a-h]\d+`.
 So `0d0,64+` is the same as `0 d0 64 +`. `_` is null, it used in place of optional arguments.

+Everything in a line after `--` is a comment and is ignored by the interpreter.

 Supported commands (arguments in `[]` are optional):